 Dr. Archontovasilis Fotis, MD, PhD, cFACS,

-General and Laparoscopic Surgeon, Head and Director of the 6th Surgical Department of IASO General Clinic, Athens, Greece
+General and Laparoscopic Surgeon, Head and Director of the 6th Surgical Department of Metropolitan General Clinic (Former Iaso General Clinic), Athens, Greece

 Distinguished Surgeon with specialization in minimally invasive, laparoscopic and robotic surgery of the digestive system, hernias and anal diseases.
 He has an over 10 years experience in the private health sector, and since 2015 he directs a Surgical Department in one of the largest private hospitals in SouthEastern Europe.

-In case of interesting you can contact Dr. Archontovasilis Fotios and get operated either in Athens, in IASO General or in Thessaloniki, in European Interbalkan Medical Center.
+In case of interest, you can contact Dr. Archontovasilis Fotios and get operated either in Athens, in Metropolitan General Clinic (former Iaso General Clinic).

 What are hemorrhoids?